-MPSI's Long History of Training in Infant Mental Health IMH Dual-Title Brochure
+MPSI's Long History of Training in Infant Mental Health - IMH-DT Application

 In response to the field becoming more interdisciplinary and research-based, we now offer a Dual-Title Degree in Infant Mental Health.
 The IMH Dual-Title Degree prepares clinicians, educators and researchers to be well-versed in research and practice.
 Students graduate from the program as research-informed clinicians or clinically-informed researchers who have a deeper understanding of applied research and the needs of community agencies and practitioners.